-This helper can only be used within the export() method, it can raise otherwise.
+This helper can only be used within the export() method or post_export() hook, it may raise in the future otherwise.
 One application is to ensure changes in the conandata.yml file related to some versions do not affect the generated recipe revisions of the rest.